Head of course: Ludger Engels

 - 3. Admission

-- The allocation of the up to five places to study takes place based on a pre-selection through the examination board and the entrance examination.
+- The admission to the up to five places to study is based on a pre-selection through the audition board and admission exams.

 - No age limit.